elixir-tablex/tablex/README.md

 1. An indicator of hit policy, `F` in this case meaning the first rule matched will be applied.
 See [`Hit Policies` section](#hit-policies) for more information.
 2. Two input stubs, `day` and `weather` which are both strings.
 See [`Input Stubs` section](#input-stubs)
 3. An output stub, `activity` in this case.
 See [`Output Stubs` section](#output-stubs)
-4. Six rules which take inputs and determine the acitivity output.
+4. Six rules which take inputs and determine the activity output.
 See [`Rules` section](#rules)
 5. A friendly expression in each cell of the rules.
 See [`Expression` section](#expression)

 ## Vertical Table

-Vertical tables are the same as horinzontal ones.
+Vertical tables are the same as horizontal ones.
 It's just a matter of direction.
 The following tables are the same:

 ```